Deep Inelastic Processes and the Equations of Motion: Asymmetries

 which decrease like $Q^{-2}$.
-Also the asymmetries (\ref{col}) to (\ref{coa}) - of which $A_{BM2}$ has been detected experimentally\cite{fa1,fa2,fa3} - are described differently than in other articles\cite{bm,eg2,buh}.
-As regards the $Q^2$ dependence of the Boer-Mulders asymmetry, our prediction is supported\cite{dis1} by DY data\cite{fa1,fa2,fa3}.
-On the other hand, the $Q^2$ dependence of the Collins and Sivers asymmetries might be tested in new planned experiments at higher energies\cite{jl}.
+Therefore, as in the case of the Sivers asymmetry, we obtain a $Q^2$ dependence of asymmetries (\ref{col}) to (\ref{coa}) which differs from other authors (Boer and Mulders, 1998; Efremov {\it et al.}, 2006a; Burkardt and Hannafious, 2008).
+Our prediction for the Boer-Mulders asymmetry $A_{BM2}$ is supported (Di Salvo, 2007a) by DY data (Falciano {\it et al.}, 1986; Guanziroli {\it et al.}, 1988; Conway {\it et al.}, 1989).
+On the other hand, the $Q^2$ dependence of the Collins and Sivers asymmetries might be tested in new planned experiments at higher energies (Afanasev {\it et al.}, Jefferson Lab., hep-ph/0703288, 2007).